croqaz/achaea.js/docs/StatusBar.md

 ## How to

-You can find some presets to get you started, in [extra/statBarPresets.ts](achaea/extra/statBarPresets.ts).
+You can find some presets to get you started, in [extra/statBarPresets.ts](../achaea/extra/statBarPresets.ts).

-All you need to do is define some cells/icons in an object and call `updateStatBar(...)` with your cells, everytime the state changes, so you need to listen the relevant events.
+All you need to do is define an object that represents cells/icons in the bar and call `updateStatBar(...)` with your object everytime the relevant state changes.

 For example, create a file: `custom/statBar.ts` and don't forget to import it from `custom/index.ts`.
 In this file, enable a few cells/icons: